Nandita was born, bred and spread in India, but right…

 South Indian tamarind rice, or puliyogare, brings mouth-watering sweet, spicy, and tangy bites to a meal.
-It is perfect to be made ahead for a picnic and served with cool yogurt and a crispy cracker-like bread.
+It is perfect made ahead for a picnic and served with cool yogurt and a crispy papadum.

-Puliyogare or the tamarind rice is one of the most traditional and one of the most sought after recipes from South India.
-Every bite of this sweet, spicy and tangy rice brings back some fond childhood memories.
-Each savored bite takes me back to the times when I used to visit the Venkateshwara temple with my grandmother.
+It takes me back to the times when I used to visit the Venkateshwara temple in Andhra Pradesh with my grandmother.
 The beautiful sculptures, the chanting of the shlokas, the divine atmosphere and the one of a kind puliyogare for prasadam.
 We would eagerly wait in the long queues to receive our share of Puliyogare.
-The tamarind rice offered there was so delicious that we would invariably go back for more!!
+The tamarind rice offered there was so delicious that we would invariably go back for more.

-Since this rice makes a great picnic meal, I remember my mother making large quantities of Puliyogare for my school picnic.
+Since this rice makes a great picnic meal, I remember my mother making large quantities of Puliyogare for my school picnics.
 It was a big hit with my friends and the boxes were licked clean.
-So now you can imagine how nostalgic Pulyogare always makes me!
+So now you can imagine how nostalgic Pulyogare always makes me.

-The Puliyogare gojju can be made well in advance.
-By “well in advance”, I mean a atleast a week earlier.
-So whenever you are feeling lazy or you have to make something in a jiffy, then mix a few table spoons of the gojju with a few cups of rice and Puliyogare will be ready in no time.
+The gojju can be made well in advance.
+By “well in advance”, I mean a at least a week earlier.
+So whenever you are feeling lazy or you have to make something in a jiffy, then mix a few table spoons of the gojju with a few cups of rice and a delicious bowl of Puliyogare will be ready in no time.

-The Puliyogare great all by itself.
+Puliyogare is great all by itself.
 But pair it with some Poppadums and a bowl of yogurt and you will have a complete meal in front you.

 - Total Time: 50 minutes